Laying the foundation of the effective-one-body waveform models SEOBNRv5: improved accuracy and efficiency for spinning non-precessing binary black holes: Conclusions

 In Sec.~\ref{sec:PE} we have demonstrated that the model can be reliably used for GW parameter estimation, by performing a recovery on a NR injection, and by analyzing 3 events observed by LIGO and Virgo, GW150914, GW170729, GW190412.
 For the 3 events, we have found consistent results when comparing the parameters recovered by \texttt{SEOBNRv5HM} and by \texttt{IMRPhenomXHM}, while still observing a slight improvement in matched-filter SNR and Bayes factor for \texttt{SEOBNRv5HM} with respect to \texttt{IMRPhenomXHM}.
 On the other hand, the NR injection in a challenging region of parameter space (high asymmetric masses and spinning primary black hole) shows more significant differences. \texttt{SEOBNRv5HM} accurately recovers all the binary parameters, while the results inferred by the {\tt IMRPhenomXHM} model contain biases in most of the intrinsic parameters due to larger modeling errors.
+The use of waveform models that include both higher modes and spin-precession is now the standard in GW parameter estimation ~\cite{LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2021djp}. \texttt{SEOBNRv5HM} would still be useful, for example, to study evidence for spin-precession, by analyzing the data including or not this effect in the model, and in tests of general relativity (GR), in which the additional computational cost of accounting for beyond-GR parameters often makes it convenient to employ a simpler and more efficient aligned-spin model~\cite{LIGOScientific:2020tif,LIGOScientific:2021sio,Ghosh:2021mrv,Mehta:2022pcn,Maggio:2022hre}.

 In Sec.~\ref{sec:ROM} we have finally shown the performance of a FD ROM model (\texttt{SEOBNRv5\_ROM}) developed following the techniques used in Ref.~\cite{Cotesta:2020qhw}, which allows for a significant speedup in evaluation time, while retaining identical accuracy against NR.
+Matched filter GW searches often use FD aligned-spin models such as \texttt{SEOBNRv4\_ROM}~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2021djp} and \texttt{SEOBNRv5\_ROM} could be a valuable replacement for such applications.

 The \texttt{pySEOBNR} code infrastructure~\cite{Mihaylovv5} is a framework developed with the goal of facilitating the development of future \texttt{SEOBNR} waveform models, and upcoming work would naturally revolve around adding more physical effects to the \texttt{SEOBNRv5} family, as well as improving its efficiency and accuracy by including ever more information from both NR simulations and different analytical frameworks.
 The first extension of \texttt{SEOBNRv5HM}, as far as additional physical effects are concerned, involves modeling spin precession, and such a model (\texttt{SEOBNRv5PHM}) has been developed in parallel to this work in Ref.~\cite{RamosBuadesv5}.